Alison Duncan: Competition and cooperation among parasites

 Oussama Khatib: diving into robotics

 With his Ocean One diving archaeology robot, Oussama Khatib, director of Stanford's Robotics Lab and world-renowned researcher, is shining a spotlight on the mysteries of the deep sea and robotics.
-On February 20, on the recommendation of his French peers Philippe Poignet, Vincent Creuze, and Philippe Fraisse, all three robotics researchers at Lirmm, the Franco-American was awarded an honorary doctorate from the University of Montpellier.
+On February 20, on the recommendation of his French peers Philippe Poignet, Vincent Creuze, and Philippe Fraisse, all three of whom are robotics researchers at Lirmm, the Franco-American was awarded an honorary doctorate from the University of Montpellier.

 Marie Morille: the mega-strategic nanoformulation